-The study of geography draws on students' curiosity about the diversity of the world's places and their peoples, cultures and environments.
+The study of geography draws on students' curiosity about the diversity of the world's places and their peoples, cultures, and environments.
 It enables them to appreciate the complexity of our world and the diversity of its environments, economies and cultures and use this knowledge to promote a more sustainable way of life and awareness of social and spatial inequalities.
-The Geography courses provide a structured, disciplinary framework to investigate and analyse a range of challenges and associated opportunities facing Australia and the global community.
-These challenges include dealing with environmental risks, the consequences of international integration, rapid change in biophysical environments and the sustainability of places.
-Geography addresses questions about the interaction of natural and human environments within various natural and social systems.
+The Geography course provides a structured, disciplinary framework to investigate and analyze a range of challenges and associated opportunities facing Australia and the global community.
+These challenges include dealing with natural and ecological hazards, the impacts of globalization, rapid change in physical environments, and the sustainability of places.
+Geography as a discipline values imagination, creativity, and speculation as modes of thought.
+It provides a systematic, integrative way of exploring the world.
+Geography and addresses questions about the interaction of natural and human environments within various natural and social systems.
 It examines the factors that impact upon decisions about sustainability, the conflicting values between individuals and groups over sustainability and the degree of commitment towards sustainable development.